-The Advocate Kids Marathon Race Program
+The Louisiana Kids Marathon Race Program

 Use these sample 9-week or 4-week programs to manage your own race program for FREE.
 We will have a downloadable book to track performance and to explore race related activities for kids of all ages.
 Online sites for tracking are being explored and will be announced in August.

 There are 9- and 4-week race programs are free: the final leg on race-day must be purchased.
 Kids log their miles and on race-day they will complete the last 1.2 Miles or .5 Miles.
-Once across the finish line, they receive their own The Advocate Kids Marathon finishing medal.
+Once across the finish line, they receive their own The Louisiana Kids Marathon finishing medal.

 Children do not have to complete the whole program to run on January 18th.
 Our goal is to encourage healthy and active lifestyles.
 Even if you hear about the kids run at the last minute, come on out, we’d love to see you!